-Christoph Rapp, International Sales & Retail Manager of Messe München, deals with the issues of the sporting goods industry every day.
-He’s up to date on the latest trends, and prepares the topics relevant for the industry for the ISPO Academy.
-At the opening of the ISPO Academy Connect series, it was about “The Future of the Sporting Goods Industry – Opportunities – Change and Trends”, while the second event discussed start-ups and the question of what entrepreneurs really need.
-And now, at the third event in the Weststudio in Munich’s Westend, it’s about eSports.
-“At first glance, our topic may not seem very obvious for some, but may be very much so for others,” said Rapp.
-Behind this is still the highly discussed question: Are eSports actually sports, or not?
+Christoph Rapp, International Sales & Retail Manager at Messe München, deals with the issues of the sporting goods industry on a daily basis.hemes of the sporting goods industry.
+He has his finger on the pulse of the times, and prepares the topics relevant to the industry for ISPO Academy.
+The first event in the ISPO Academy Connect series was about "The Future of the Sporting Goods Industry - Opportunities - Change and Trends," while the second event was about start-ups and the question of what founders really need.
+And so now, at the third event at Weststudio in Munich's West End, it's about Esports.
+"At first glance, our topic may not be obvious to some, but it is very obvious to others," said Rapp.
+Behind it is the still much debated question: is Esports actually sport or not?

-“It’s competitive entertainment,” says André Fläckel, Director of eSports at Lagadère – to then make clear: “eSports are on the path to becoming among the most important sports worldwide.”
-And thus, every player in the sports business will (sooner rather than later) have to ask themselves if and how they’ll get involved.
-Fläckel names the most important reason: “The target group is young,” ages 16 to 25, “well-educated on average, and are becoming more and more difficult to reach via classic channels.”
+"It's competitive entertainment," says André Fläckel, the director of Esports at Lagadère - before committing: "Esports is on its way to becoming one of the most important sports worldwide."
+And that means that sooner rather than later, the question for every player in the sports business is whether and how to get involved.
+Fläckel cites the most important reason: "The target group is young," 16 to 25 years old, "better educated than average and increasingly difficult to reach through classic channels."

-The scattering loss for this target group is tremendous – by contrast, in eSports you have optimal opportunities to reach a target group facing “lots of first-time experiences,” as Cédric Schulte-Langforth, Manager of New Business at Lagadère Plus, explains.
-Buying their first car, for instance, getting insurance, and where possible, committing themselves long-term to a brand: “This target group is uniquely attractive,” says Schulte-Langforth.
+The wastage among this target group is enormous - in Esports, on the other hand, you have the best chance of reaching a target group that is currently facing "many first-time experiences," as Cédric Schulte-Langforth, Manager New Business at Lagadère Plus, explains, i.e., that is buying a car for the first time, taking out an insurance policy, possibly becoming committed to a brand in the long term: "This target group is uniquely attractive," says Schulte-Langforth.

-Lagadère presents facts and figures that illustrate the growing market of eSports:
+Lagadère presents facts and figures that illustrate the growth market of Esports:

 - 1.5 billion people amuse themselves with video games.
-“That still doesn’t have anything to do with professional sports,” says André Fläckel, but it does show the potential.
+"That still has nothing to do with professional sports," says André Fläckel, but it shows the potential.

-- 365 million people consume and watch eSports events.
-And this trend is continuing to increase.
-“It’s a very young market that’s constantly on the move,” says Fläckel, who makes this analysis: “No sport is evolving faster than eSports.”
+- 365 million people consume and watch Esports events.
+And the trend is rising.
+"It's a very young market that's constantly moving," says André Fläckel, analyzing, "No sport is developing faster than Esports."

-- 12,000 people came to Royal Arena in Copenhagen for the live event of the Blast Pro Series in late November.
-The event was broadcast in 89 countries, with several millions watching worldwide.
+- For the live event of the Blast Pro series, 12,000 people came to the Royal Arena Copenhagen at the end of November, the event was broadcast in 89 countries, several millions watched worldwide.

-- eSports will be an officially recognized competition at the 2020 Asia Games, and so for the first time have gold medals from an international sports association.
+- Esports will become an officially recognized competition at the 2020 Asia Games, so gold medals will be at stake for the first time by an international sports federation.

-- The team SK Gaming, number one in the game Counter Strike, reaches an audience of 5.3 million people on social media – only a few clubs in the soccer Bundesliga manage that.
+- Team SK Gaming, No. 1 in the game Counter-Strike, has a reach of 5.3 million on social networks - something only a few clubs in the German soccer league manage.

-- 76 percent of eSports fans are between 10 and 35 years of age, with another 22 percent between 36 and 50, and only 3 percent 51 and older.
-66 percent of those interested in eSports are men, 34 percent women.
+- 76 percent of Esports fans are between the ages of 10 and 35, another 22 percent are between 36 and 50, and only 3 percent are 51 and older.
+66 percent of those interested in Esports are men, 34 women.

 - 48 percent have an above-average household income

-Lagadère Sports consults with companies on strategic issues, and is one of the most important marketers in eSports.
-To check whether a sponsorship engagement makes sense for a company, it’s first important to know the market players in eSports.
+Lagadère Sports advises companies on strategic issues and is one of the most important marketers in Esports.
+In order to check whether a sponsorship commitment makes sense for a company, it is first important to know the market players to know.

-- Publishers are the companies that manufacture eSports games.
-EA Sports, for example, or Valve, a 7 billion-dollar company.
+- Publishers are the companies that produce Esports games.
+EA Sports, for example, or Valve, a 7 billion company.

-- Media: eSports primarily runs on streaming platforms.
-Twitch.tv is the number-one eSports platform, far ahead of YouTube Gaming.
-In the linear sector, there are TV broadcasters like ESPN and (in the German market) Sport 1.
-Facebook, Amazon, and even the Walt Disney Company are getting involved.
+- Media: Esports runs primarily on streaming platforms.
+Twitch.tv is the number 1 Esports platform, far ahead of YouTube Gaming.
+In the linear sector, TV channels such as ESPN and, in the German market, Sport 1 broadcast.
+Facebook, Amazon and even the Walt Disney Company are also getting in on the act.

-- Sponsorship: In the beginning, the brands primarily came from the endemic sector, the computer industry and its suppliers, like Logitec and Acer.
-Recently, more and more globally active consumer goods brands are getting involved.
+- Sponsorship: Initially, the brands came mainly from the endemic sector, from the computer industry and its suppliers, Logitec and Acer for example.
+Recently, however, more and more global consumer goods brands are getting on board.
 Examples: BMW, Mercedes, Red Bull, Vodafone, Visa, Gerolsteiner, Jack & Jones.

-Using three best-case examples, Schulte-Langforth explains how brands are getting involved in eSports and what principles can be derived for companies getting in on the action.
+Using three best-case examples, Schulte-Langforth explains how brands get involved in Esports and what guiding principles can be derived for corporate entry.

-- Create added value for the fans.
-Take the example of Gerolsteiner.
+- Create added value for fans.
+Take Gerolsteiner, for example.
 The beverage manufacturer sponsors the German team Unicorns of Love.
-Videos on social media platforms show that, for one, eSports pros don’t fit the outdated cliché of soda-drinking, pizza-eating basement dwellers.
-Instead, they’re fit, endurance athletes.
-Gerolsteiner posts videos with insights from the team, goes with them to the gym, and follows them during everyday training and at competitions.
-This way, the sleeve sponsor presents itself as a young, lifestyle-conscious brand – not with blatant advertising, but rather with real information and entertainment for fans.
+And in videos on the social media platforms, it shows on the one hand that Esports pros don't conform to the outdated cliché (i.e., they don't just drink Coke, eat pizza, hide in the basement), but are fit endurance athletes.
+Gerolsteiner brings videos with insights from the team, accompanies the team to the gym, in everyday training and to competitions.
+In this way, the sleeve sponsor presents itself as a lifestyle-conscious and young brand - not with heavy-handed advertising, but with real information and entertainment for the fans.

-- eSports need to stay authentic.
-Example BMW.
-The automotive manufacturer sponsored the European League of Legends Championship Series (EU LCS) summer finals in Paris – and scored a special kind of coup: When the Unicorns of Love failed to qualify, BMW still brought their top star and team manager Romain Bigeard, an eSports icon, into the #LaneToParis, the hashtag on social media – with a graffiti model of the M3.
-BMW even did away with its established CI design, incorporating its logo into the marketing spaces in the eSports style.
+- Esports must remain authentic.
+Take BMW, for example.
+The automobile manufacturer sponsored the European League of Legends Championship Series (EU LCS) summer final in Paris - and When the Unicorns of Love failed to qualify, BMW nevertheless brought their top star and team manager Romain Bigeardan icon of esports, to the #LaneToParis, the hashtag on the social networks - with a graffiti model of the M3.
+BMW even dispensed with its established CI design and tied its logo into the marketing space in a way that was tailored to Esports.

-- Take what you do best – and share it with the scene.
-Example Jack & Jones.
-The clothing manufacturer outfits the CS:GO team Astralis with a collection of their very own: hoodies, shorts, pants, highly stylish and practically made for its eSports target group.
-The Astralis pros make themselves available as campaign models, and the collection can now be purchased online and in flag stores.
+- Take what you do best - and share it with the scene.
+Take Jack & Jones, for example.
+The apparel manufacturer outfitted CS:GO team Astralis with its own collection: Hoodies, shorts, pants, very stylish and made for the Esports target group.
+The Astralis pros are available as campaign models, and the collection is now also available online and in flag stores.

-- Even more classic brands are getting involved – in recruiting and employment, with content creation, activating influencers and ambassadors, and with the transfer of knowledge and image.
+- Even more traditional brands will get involved - in recruiting and employment, with content creation, activating influencers and ambassadors, and with knowledge and image transfer.

-- To do so, they need an understanding of the target group.
+- To do this, they need a better understanding of the target group.

-- Brands need to adapt to the market – for example, in their appeal to the target group.
+- Brands have to adapt to the market - for example, in addressing the target group.

-- eSports still needs more professional structures in its clubs and organizations – and clear predictability of functions and events.
-Players in eSports need to see to better transparency in KPIs and to standards that major companies can use to orient themselves.
+- Esports needs even more professional structures in its associations and organizations - and a clear ability to plan events.
+The players in Esports must ensure greater transparency in KPIs and standards that large companies now follow.